EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 Paste your ETH address, complete the captcha process and click **"Request funds"**.

 Check your Metamask account.
-You should have now 32 ETHs.
+You should have now 32 KILN ETHs.

 Keys generation and deposit
 ---------------------------